Brodypen/codewars/README.md

 Tech used: JS, TS.

 Certain katas don't have TS answers so it defaults to JS.
-However, I perfer Typescript so I'll try to do TS when I can.
+However, I prefer Typescript so I'll try to do TS when I can.

 ## Optimizations

-Before submitting, I take time to optimize and take notes for different ways to optimize in terms of efficiency and readability.
+Before submitting, I take time to optimize and take notes on different ways to optimize in terms of efficiency and readability.

 ## Lessons Learned: